datacarpentry/python-ecology-lesson/01-starting-with-data.md

 ## Another Challenge

-1. What's another way to create a list of species and associated `count` of the records in the data.
-Hint: you can perform `Count`, `Min`, etc functions on groupby DataFrames in the same way you can perform them on regular DataFrames.
+1. What's another way to create a list of species and associated `count` of the records in the data?
+Hint: you can perform `count`, `min`, etc functions on groupby DataFrames in the same way you can perform them on regular DataFrames.